twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 | Team | as bought | $6 per seat per month, billed yearly ($72 per seat per year) | one year, renewable | one gateway per licence |
 | Enterprise | from 50 | $10 per seat per month, billed yearly | one year, renewable | the organisation: any number of gateways |

-Everything the gateway does is in every plan: the admin page, usage per developer, key management, live configuration, sign-in with a code, team GPU pooling.
+Every plan includes the admin page, usage per developer, key management, live configuration, sign-in with a code, team GPU pooling.
 The free plan is not a trial.
 A licence changes the seat count and switches on [team policy](/twinny-docs/teams/policy/) and [recording](/twinny-docs/teams/recording/).
 Team comes with email support; Enterprise with priority support from a named contact, invoice or purchase-order billing, and help with security questionnaires and procurement paperwork.

 ## Getting a licence

 **Team:** [buy seats](https://buy.stripe.com/eVq00igUndD80qW6AR7Zu00) by card.
 Choose the number of seats, enter your organisation name, and pay; the page that follows shows your licence token, a single line beginning `twl1.`, and a copy goes to the email you paid with.
-The subscription renews yearly and the same token is reissued with new dates; cancelling stops the renewal and the licence runs to its expiry.
+The subscription renews yearly and a new token is issued for the same licence id; cancelling stops the renewal and the licence runs to its expiry.

 **Enterprise:** message [@twinnydotdev](https://x.com/twinnydotdev) or open a discussion on [GitHub](https://github.com/twinnydotdev/twinny/discussions) with your organisation name and the number of seats.
 You receive a token by email within one business day, with an invoice or against a purchase order.